JimmyJ-D/Surfs_Up/README.md

 ![Vladimir_Kudinov](https://github.com/JimmyJ-D/Surfs_Up/blob/main/Resource/vladimir-kudinov-RKiMg1bwsMY-unsplash.png)

 ## Overview and Parameters
-Using Python and imported tools, we analyze the temperatures on the island of Oahu to determine if a Ice Cream Surf shop is sustainable year round.
+Using Python and imported tools, we analyze the temperatures on the island of Oahu to determine if an Ice Cream Surf shop is sustainable year round.
 Specifically, we will compare the mean, minimal, and maximum temperatures for the months of June and December.

 ### June and December Temperatures